EightBitGuru/FAST-40/README.md

 ### Release v1.1 (??
 August 2025)
 * Fixed a bug where line continuation markers were not correctly reset after a screen-scroll event
-* Improved glyph rendering performance to 107% of stock speed (FAST-40 draws 40x24 mode faster than the stock ROM draws 22x23)
-* Improved INS/DEL bitmap line-refresh performance by 30%
-* Improved logical line extension performance by 15%
-* Restructured memory usage so FAST-40 only uses 3K in BLK0 and leaves all 8K blocks free for BASIC
-* Refactored INS/DEL keypress logic to reduce complexity and eliminate Stack usage
+* Fixed a bug in the SHIFT/C= keypress handler where it bounced due to auto-repeat
 * Tweaked SHIFT/RUNSTOP keypress behaviour to align with JiffyDOS Kernal presence
-* Tweaked SHIFT/C= kepress behavior so it doesn't auto-repeat
 * Tweaked startup colours back to stock blue-on-white for NTSC visual clarity (prompted by **gunner@denial**)
+* Restructured memory usage so FAST-40 only needs 3K in BLK0 and leaves all 8K blocks free for BASIC
+* Refactored bitmap rendering path logic (FAST-40 draws 40x24 mode faster than the stock ROM draws 22x23)
+* Refactored logic in INS/DEL keypress, bitmap line-refresh, and logical line extension routines
-* Removed the superfluous bitmap refresh for case-switch events which caused a race condition crash (reported by **boray@denial**)
+* Removed superfluous case-switch bitmap refresh which caused a race condition crash (reported by **boray@denial**)
 * ##Added .D64 image to package containing .PRG version of the binary (prompted by **boray@denial**)

 ## The Wishlist